charlessolar/Aggregates.NET/samples/HelloWorld/README.md

+`These examples use embedded eventstore which requires visual studio to be run as Administrator!`

 Purpose
 =======
 The purpose of this extremely simple sample is to get you up and running with Aggregates.NET, NServiceBus, RabbitMq, and Eventstore quickly.
 Included here are 3 projects which run simultaniously they are described below.